15bdsb/15bdsb.github.io/README.md

 ### Welcome to 15bdsb.github.io
 ---
-## **This is my art and music space**
-Here you can find my sketches, art projects,doodles and spotify playlists that I've made.
-It also acts a blog where I share my art progress and the music that I love.
+## **This is my art and music space**Here you can find my sketches, art projects,doodles and music.
+I will put the Playlist that I've made.
+It also acts like a blog where I share my art progress and the music that I love.